-However, if you go on to sell this property within two years of its original purchase date, the bright-line test will apply.
+However, if you go on to sell this property within five years of its original purchase date, the bright-line test will apply.

 The person selling a property decides if it's their main home.
 You'll do that based on the exclusion criteria.

 You can only use the exclusion twice over any two-year period.

 The main home exclusion does not apply if you show a regular pattern of buying and selling residential property.

 Under the bright-line test, if a residential property is sold at a loss, the loss will be "ring-fenced".
 This means you can subtract the "ring-fenced" loss from income you earn on a future property sale and pay less tax.